thopil/BackendTest/README.md

 This API provides a simple interface to find intersections of available time slots between candidates and interviewers.

-Currently it handles only JSON requests and responses which are based on different storage engines, like memory-based or a database wrapper.
+Currently it handles only JSON requests through the HTTP protocol and responses which are based on different storage engines, like memory-based or a database wrapper.

 ## Getting started